The role of the Board

-The Non-Executive Directors, led by the Senior Independent Director, meet without the Executive Directors present at least annually and on such other occasions as they require.
+The Non-Executive Directors, led by the Senior Independent Director, meet without the Chair of the Board present at least annually and on such other occasions as they require.

-The roles and primary responsibilities of the Chair, Chief Executive, Senior Independent Director, and Finance Director are as follows:
+The roles and primary responsibilities of the Chair of the Board, Senior Independent Director, Chief Executive, and Finance Director are as follows:

-The Chair creates the conditions for overall Main Board and individual Director effectiveness.
-He or she is responsible for leadership of the Main Board, for ensuring its effectiveness on all aspects of its role and for facilitating the productive contribution of both Executive and Non-Executive Directors.
+The Chair of the Board creates the conditions for overall Main Board and individual Director effectiveness.
+They are responsible for leadership of the Main Board, for ensuring its effectiveness on all aspects of its role and for facilitating the productive contribution of both Executive and Non-Executive Directors.

 Senior Independent Director

-The role of the Senior Independent Director (“SID”) is to act as a sounding board and support for the Chair and serve as an intermediary where necessary for the other Directors.
+The role of the Senior Independent Director (“SID”) is to act as a sounding board and support for the Chair of the Board and serve as an intermediary where necessary for the other Directors.
 The SID’s specific duties and responsibilities are to:

-- lead the evaluation of the Chair on behalf of the other Directors;
+- Lead the evaluation of the Chair of the Board on behalf of the other Directors;

-- preside at meetings of the Main Board and shareholders in the absence of the Chair;
+- Preside at meetings of the Main Board and shareholders in the absence of the Chair of the Board;

-- chair the Nominations Committee when it is considering the succession of the Chair; and
+- Chair the Nominations Committee when it is considering the succession of the Chair of the Board; and

-- be available to shareholders if they wish to convey concerns to the Main Board other than via the Chair or Executive Directors.
+- Be available to shareholders if they wish to convey concerns to the Main Board other than via the Chair of the Board or Executive Director(s).

-The Chief Executive has overall responsibility for the performance of the Group’s business.
-He or she provides leadership to the Group to enable the successful planning and execution of the objectives and strategies agreed by the Main Board.
-He or she is also responsible for stewardship of the Group’s assets and, jointly with the Chair, for representation of the Group externally.
+The Chief Executive has overall responsibility for the performance of the Group’s business and delivery of strategy.
+They provide leadership to the Group to enable the successful planning and execution of the objectives and strategies agreed by the Main Board.
+They are also responsible for stewardship of the Group’s assets and, jointly with the Chair of the Board, for representation of the Group externally.

 The Financial Director is primarily responsible for the financial and risk matters of the company and is an executive director role.
 The Finance Director’s specific duties and responsibilities are to: